*** All of the items listed below will affect your grade. The full grading rubric for this paper can be found here]

 Describe the film: What is the story?
 Who are the characters?
 What does it look/sound like?
 What is the tone of the piece (funny, sad, serious etc.)…

 Organize your paper.
 Clearly state the focus of your paper (along with the name of the film and director) as a thesis in the opening paragraph.
 Once your topic is clearly established, the following paragraphs should each start with a topic sentence to help you develop the thesis and support a major point of your analysis.
 In each paragraph, provide specific references (examples) within the film that support your ideas and thesis.
 The final paragraph (conclusion) should tie together the threads and leave the reader with a final thought or question that has emerged from your study.
-Your arguments should be well-reasoned and support your conclusion.

 Please check your paper for errors (spelling, grammar etc) prior to submission.
 Points will be taken off your grade for spelling errors.